gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 **Insertion**  - O(n)

+Maintaining a list in order requires Ada's application to:

+1. **find** the location in the list to do the insertion - O(n)
+1. Adjusting links to insert the new node - O(1)

-Maintaining a list in order requires Ada's application to **find** the location in the list to do the insertion.
-So while adjusting the links to insert a new node in a Linked List is O(1), finding the place to do the insertion would be O(n).
-So while the process of inserting a new node between two existing nodes in a linked list is O(1), finding the location to insert into is an O(n) operation.
+While adjusting the links to insert a new node in a Linked List is O(1), finding the place to do the insertion would be O(n).
+So while the process of inserting a new node between two existing nodes in a linked list very fast, finding the location to insert into is not resulting in an overall O(n) operation.

 **Deletion** - O(n)